allan-tulane/sp25-assignment-02-mauuribe/assignment-02.md

 .
 Algorithm A runs in polynomial time, growing on the order of approximately n^2.32 .
 Algorithm B has exponential growth.
 Each increase in n doubles the work (approximately), making it infeasible for large n. growing roughly as 2^n
-.  lgorithm C’s running time is quasi-quadratic, essentially n^2 times a logarithmic factor.
+.
+Algorithm C’s running time is essentially n^2 times a logarithmic factor.
 It grows a bit faster than quadratic time but slower than any n^c with c >2. n other words, Algorithm C runs on the order of n^2log n.
 .
 .
 For very large input sizes, Algorithm C is the best choice due to its lowest asymptotic growth rate.
 It will scale better than Algorithm A and vastly better than Algorithm B as n grows.
 Algorithm A is a reasonable second choice (polynomial time, though slightly higher degree), whereas Algorithm B should be avoided for large n because of its exponential running time.
 .